COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

 ## Feedback Subsystem
 - This system is intended to gather feedback from clients.
 - The system must provide a feedback form for each client for each job that has been completed.

-## Automated Job Assignment Subsystem
-This is added as a potential wow factor.
-- This subsystem should automatically suggest an employee to which the job should be assigned when the job is being created.
-- The system should make these recommendations based on the availability of the employees, spread of jobs amongst all employees, skill level of an employee, and location of the job.

 </div>